Parvati Shallow: Personal life

 In 2009, Shallow and fellow Survivor contestant Amanda Kimmel made an appearance in the movie Into the Blue 2.
 Shallow hosted the third season of the webseries Around the World For Free, which began airing on July 5, 2011.

 In 2014, Shallow began dating fellow Survivor alum John Fincher, who competed on Survivor: Samoa.
 They announced their engagement in January 2017 and married on July 16, 2017.
-They had a daughter in July 2018.
+They had a daughter.
 In August 2021, Shallow filed for divorce from Fincher after four years of marriage.
 It was later revealed that Shallow had obtained a temporary domestic violence restraining order against Fincher.
+She divorced Fincher some time later.

-Shallow currently resides in Los Angeles, California and is a yoga teacher.
+Shallow resides in Los Angeles, California and is a yoga teacher.

-In 2020, Shallow co-authored a children's book about the importance of mindfulness titled Om the Otter.
+In 2020, Shallow co-authored a children's book about mindfulness titled Om the Otter.

+On December 30, 2023, Shallow came out as queer in an Instagram post and announced she was in a relationship with non-binary comedian and writer Mae Martin.
+She told People magazine in January 2025 that their relationship was in "an in flux situation."